pmaier983/gaulish/README.md

 ### Low Priority

 - [ ] Setup i18n? (try again :cry:) (look into https://crowdin.com/)
+- [ ] Setup Github Actions (Build on commit?)
+  - we get this automatically with Vercel.
+Shift to github only when we want something more verbose.
 - [ ] Setup Ad Sense
 - [ ] Look into feature flags
 - [ ] Setup Component library (https://www.radix-ui.com/)